Types of Workouts – Introduction

 You need to decide:

-- b) where you want to go to choose the best workout program for your transformation.
+- b) Where you want to go so you can choose the best workout program for your transformation.

 Ultimately, your body adapts to whatever type of workout you do.